ayushs069/KickNHit/README.md

 - Implemented a unified login for both Users and Admins, removing the need for separate login pages.
 - Enhanced the styling of the SignUp and Login pages for a better user interface.

+### Day 10
+- Completed UI finishing across all pages.
+- Verified all major features (auth, cart, dashboards, product CRUD) are functional and bug-free.
+- Conducted final testing for both admin and user flows.

 ## 🚀 Quick Start Guide

 1. Run `npm install`